 history of the eagle

-The Grand Central Eagle at Philipse Manor train station represents an important piece of history in our own backyard, and it is in dire need of restoration.
+The Grand Central Eagle at Philipse Manor train station represents an important piece of history in our own backyard, and in 2018 it was in dire need of restoration.
 Part of the Grand Central Station renovation of 1898, the eagle is one of 11 that graced the historic building’s monumental clock towers for 12 years at 42nd Street and Park Avenue (see below).

 In 1910, as the station began renovations to become the Grand Central Terminal building we are all familiar with today, the huge cast iron eagles were removed and dispersed throughout the region.
 One of these eagles was obtained by the Philipse Manor Company, landing at our station by 1911.
 Its impressive 14 foot wingspan continues to grace the train station in Sleepy Hollow and enhance commuters’ rides today.
 The few remaining eagles represent a bygone era and offer a connection to the grand history of the New York Metropolitan Area.

-This piece of history is in bad decay and in need of restoration if it is going to survive for future generations.
-Despite its exposure to the harsh elements, the eagle has never received professional treatment since its arrival at the Philipse Manor station over a century ago.
-A conservation assessment has determined that there is extensive corrosion, including potential structural damage as well.
-A committee of local residents from Sleepy Hollow have come together to address the issues and save the eagle.
-After soliciting multiple bids from qualified restoration providers, we have decided to work with conservator Matthew Reiley, who has nearly two decades of experience as Monuments Chief at Central Park Conservancy.
-Based on his estimate, our fundraising goal to cover the cost of the project is $60,000.
-We must raise awareness and the funds necessary to restore and preserve our Eagle for generations to come.
+This piece of history was in bad decay and in need of restoration (see images below if it was going to survive for future generations.
+Despite its exposure to the harsh elements, the eagle had never received professional treatment since its arrival at the Philipse Manor station over a century ago.
+A conservation assessment determined that there was extensive corrosion, including potential structural damage as well.
+A committee of local residents from Sleepy Hollow came together to address these issues and save the eagle.
+After soliciting multiple bids from qualified restoration providers, they elected to work with Excelsior Art Services, whose principal conservator has nearly two decades of experience as Monuments Chief at Central Park Conservancy.
+Based on his estimate, our fundraising goal to cover the cost of the project was $60,000.
+We exceeded that goal—with contributions totaling over $75,000!